-Do you want to benefit from optimum transparency in your glass interiors?
+Do you want to benefit from extra clear glass to compliment your interior design features?
 Low iron glass is one way you can do just that.
-Offering over 91% light transmittance, you can use sleek-granite structurally or decoratively for a crystal-clear result.
-If you’re looking for bespoke glass, EGW can provide everything you need to transform your home.
+Offering over 91% light transmittance.
+If you’re looking for bespoke glass, Express toughening can provide everything you need to transform your home.

-There’s a number of different types of glass that you can choose from to allow additional natural light, privacy and practical application.
+There’s a number of different types of glass that you can choose from to allow additional natural light and privacy.
 Choosing the right one isn’t always easy – but we are here to help.
 By far the clearest type of glass on the market, low iron glass is a popular choice for big architectural structures but can be just as effective inside the home too.

 If you are unsure whether low iron glass is for you, here is everything you need to know.